-Last week, Euro zone finance ministers offered Greece a 10-year deferral and maturities extension on a large part of past loans as well as 15 billion euros in new credit to ensure Athens can stand on its own feet after it finally exits its bailout in August, eight years after stringent austerity measures were imposed on the country.
+Last week, Eurozone finance ministers offered Greece a 10-year deferral and maturities extension on a large part of past loans as well as 15 billion euros in new credit.
+This is supposed to ensure Athens can stand on its own feet after it finally exits its bailout in August, eight years after stringent austerity measures were imposed on the country.
 On hearing this news, many Greeks celebrated.
 Even Prime Minister Alexis Tsipras appeared wearing a tie!
-However, in the words of Ambassador Leonidas Chrysanthopoulos, the country has nothing to celebrate.
+However, as Ambassador Leonidas Chrysanthopoulos explains, the country has nothing to celebrate.

 Greece was obliged to submit to EU programs in 2010 so that the public debt could be reduced.
 In 2010, this debt was 262 billion euros.
 In 2018 it is 323 billion euros and growing.
 To put it another way, debt was 120% of GDP in 2010 and 185% in 2018.
 So the objective of the program failed: the public debt was not reduced.
 And after eight years of measures, the country has been destroyed and the people continue to suffer.

 To present the completion of the fourth and final review of the growth strategy as a victory and a story of success, the Eurogroup statement of 22 June 2018 congratulated the Greek authorities and the Greek people on the successful conclusion of the ESM program.
 The statement is a masterpiece of manipulation of public opinion, presenting a disaster as a success.
 It might have been more honest to present it as a successful disaster.

 The Eurogroup did not give Greece a debt relief or reduction as had been promised in the past.
 The unsustainable debt magically became sustainable.
 What was given to Greece was an extension of debt interest repayment and maturity for Greek bonds for 10 years.